 French toast, or ‘eggy bread’ as we used to call it, is one of the most indulgent ways to start the day.

-There’s no better way to start the day than devouring a sweet stack of fried toast, drenched in berries and maple syrup.
+There’s nothing better than waking up and devouring a sweet stack of fried toast, drenched in berries and maple syrup.

 But why use eggs when you can cook our vegan version instead?